ultwill/JamminGems/README.md

-# TetraGems
+# Drop 'n Swap
- A matching game about falling gems.
+ A new matching game about falling gems.

-GitHub desktop is so much easier; try it.